slatedocs/slate/source/includes/_cb.md

 package_id | <span class="label label-required">Required</span> CB package id with number of ordered credits.
 autoselect | String.
 Possible values 'N' or 'Y'.
 Default 'N'. citations | <span class="label label-required">Required</span> JSON Array.
 If autoselect is 'Y' parameter becomes non-required.
-List of sites you require listings for.
+List of sites you require listings for. notes | Provide instructions to our submissions team with specifics about how you'd like your campaign handled.

 ## Get Campaigns